Unit Averaging for Heterogeneous Panels: Theory

+The same expression for the LA-MSE can be obtained with other weighting schemes for the restricted set.
+The weights in $\bw_N$ beyond $\bar{N}$ can display strong variations in orders of magnitude, with some weights decaying like $N^{-1/2-\varepsilon}$, and some at a faster rate.

+The above arguments also show that it is internally consistent to use the fixed-$N$ and large-$N$ approaches to minimize the MSE.
+These approaches minimize (an estimator) of the LA-MSE.
+The weights returned lie within the class of weights for which the LA-MSE provides a valid approximation to the MSE.

-The quantities $\widehat{LA\mhyphen MSE}_{\bar{N}}$ and $\widehat{LA\mhyphen MSE}_{\infty}$ used to define the minimum MSE weights introduced in Section \ref{section:methodology} are estimators of the population LA-MSE given above.
+The quantities $\widehat{LA\mhyphen MSE}_{\bar{N}}$ and $\widehat{LA\mhyphen MSE}_{\infty}$ used to define the minimum MSE weights introduced in section \ref{section:methodology} are estimators of the population expressions for the LA-MSE given above.
 In the rest of the section we focus on the properties of these estimators as well as the optimal weights \eqref{equation:fixedNweights} and \eqref{equation:largeNweights} associated with them.